 Everyday Democracy

-It was a great and very productive workshop and there are some great ideas coming out of our teams.
+great and very productive workshop and there are some great ideas coming out of our teams.
 If you want to learn more about us, meet our action teams and their projects, and become involved, we encourage you to come to our "Celebration of Phase I" event, which will take place within the next few weeks.

 Monday, September 21, 2009